shayanbo/VideoPlayerContainer/README.md

 ```

-The VideoPlayerContainer is now attached to the page. but you can't see it cuz we never do any configuration work and also don't pass the video resource item to play. let's do some more work ( specify the frame and play a video)
+The VideoPlayerContainer is now attached to the page.
+But you can't see it cuz we never do any configuration work and also don't pass the video resource item to play.
+Let's do some more work ( specify the frame and play a video)

 ```swift